rubenmesserschmidt/Section-Box_docs/docs/source/panel.rst

 Plane Settings
 **************

-Here are all settings located regarding the 6 individual planes the section box consists of.
+Here are all settings located regarding the 6 individual planes the selected section box consists of.

 **Transform**
- :Plane Transform: The amount of meters the plane is shifted along the direction of it's normal inside the box.
+ * **Plane Transform**: The amount of meters the plane is shifted along the direction of it's normal inside the box.
- :Edge Transform: The amount of meters each edge is additionally shifted along the direction of the plane.
+ * **Edge Transform**: The amount of meters each edge is additionally shifted along the direction of the plane.

-|
 **Cross Section**
- :Enable: When enabled the cross section will be generated in form of a 2D Mesh floating over the plane.
+ * **Enable**: When enabled the cross section will be generated in form of a 2D Mesh floating over the plane.
- :Distance: Determine how many meters away the cross section mesh will be from the center of the plane.
+ * **Distance**: Determine how many meters away the cross section mesh will be from the center of the plane.
- :Clear Outer: When enabled the cross section will be also influenced by the sections of the other planes.
+ * **Clear Outer**: When enabled the cross section will be also influenced by the sections of the other planes.
- :Export: Convert the cross section into a DXF file and save it at a location of your choice.
+ * **Export**: Convert the cross section into a DXF file and save it at a location of your choice.